syncfusion-content/blazor-docs/blazor/sankey/links.md

 - **`HighlightOpacity`**: Sets the opacity of links when hovered over, enabling a visual cue for interactivity.
 The default value is `0.8`, but it can be adjusted for more emphasis.
 - **`InactiveOpacity`**: Specifies the opacity of inactive links (those not hovered over), providing a contrast that directs attention to the active flow.
 The default value is `0.2`.

-Below is an example configuration that demonstrates how to apply these properties to customize the links in a Sankey diagram.
+Below is an example configuration that demonstrates how to apply these properties to customize the links in a Sankey Diagram.
 Adjusting these settings can help you create a visualization that aligns with your data storytelling needs.

 {% tabs %}
 {% highlight razor %}